Joey Gallo Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The right-hander last pitched on Saturday against the Detroit Tigers, when he went five innings, allowing three earned runs while giving up four hits.
+- The right-hander's most recent time out was on Sunday against the Detroit Tigers, when he went five innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.